robotology-legacy/codyco-modules/src/modules/graspAndStepDemo/README.md

 Structure
 ---------

-The component is executed from the main script `steppingDemo.lua`.
+The component is executed from the main script `graspAndStepDemo.lua`.

 This script executes periodically the following:
 * a `Coordinator`, implemented throught a `rFSM` finite state machine.
-  This is loaded from the `fsm_stepping.lua` script, and is executed by the `steppingDemo.lua`.
+  This is loaded from the `fsm_graspAndStep.lua` script, and is executed by the `graspAndStepDemo.lua`.
 * a `Configurator`, implemented throught the `entry`, `doo` and `exit` functions associated to the finite state machine states.
 Depending on the state, several actions can be performed by the configurator, tipically setting desireded values for controllers